Dr. Gary Tanchak, D.C.

 • Both have replaceable batteries

-• Both come in hard nicely built carrying cases
+• Both come in hard-built carrying cases

 • 2-year warranties for both devices